 BIO 2144 Tropical Ecology

-A study of why the tropics experience a unique climate, how this creates a variety of unique habitats such as rain forests, cloud forests, savannas, and coral reefs, and the structure and dynamics of these habitats.
-The class also investigates a variety of other topics including structure of tropical soils, nutrient cycling, tropical forest dynamics, tropical species diversity, and conservation.
-Lecture, laboratory, and travel.
-Prerequisite: BIO 1044.
+A May Term travel course that explores firsthand a variety of unique habitats found in the tropics such as rainforests, savannas, and coral reefs.
+The course also investigates the structure of tropical soils, nutrient cycling, tropical forest dynamics, tropical species diversity, mutualism and habitat conservation.
+Lecture, laboratory and travel.
+Prerequisite: BIO 1206.
 IV

 BIO 2304 Cell and Molecular Biology